nussi049/AnalyticsApplication/README.md

 To Reproduce:
 -------------
+- Clone this repository

-Execute the following notebooks in this order, because the data_preparation Notebook is the foundation of both plot_data and prediction_model Notebook.
+- Execute the following notebooks in this order, because the data_preparation Notebook is the foundation of both plot_data and prediction_model Notebook.

 1. data_preparation Notebook
 2. plot_data Notebook